 - B. Ask students to interview members of their local community or extended family to identify species in a local area that are known to result in ciguatera poisoning.
 Find out how many people have suffered from ciguatera poisoning.
 Speak to someone who has suffered from ciguatera poisoning - which fish caused it?
 What were the symptoms?
-Was local medicine used to treat the symptoms? - C. For students in Rarotonga, interview people who believe they have suffered from exposure to airborne toxins while swimming or walking on the shoreline.
-What were the symptoms?
-When and how often did these occur?

-D. Students could hypothesise on conditions that cause harmful algal blooms in their local area.
+Was local medicine used to treat the symptoms? - C. Students should consider the sort of conditions that cause harmful algal blooms in their local area.
+Could it be rain washing nutrients from the land?
+Could it be sewage or fertilizers entering the sea?